Jeim05/SolucionSistemaVenta/README.md

 ## Characteristics
 - Adding database connection and implement the Entities.
 - Include the dependencies and different services of the system to send Emails and upload images in Firebase.
+- Implement ViewModels for the entities, this to avoid using the Entity directly and only add necessary atributes.